kaleidos-ventures/taiga/README.md

 If you'd like to know the news and events about Taiga, go to [Events and Announcements](https://community.taiga.io/c/announcements/5)

-If you'd like to help us shape to Taiga, go to [Help us shape Taiga](https://community.taiga.io/c/give-feedback/7)
+If you'd like to help us shape to Taiga, go to [Feature requests](https://community.taiga.io/c/taiga-next/feature-requests/14)

 ## Code of Conduct